Polishing Our Ethics Performance

 In recent years, measures of ethical behavior and perceptions in the Corporation - already at high levels - have improved even further.
 In last year’s Employee Perspectives Survey, employees said they were more willing to report unethical behavior, while the percentage of those observing misconduct was at its lowest level since the Corporation began collecting this data.

-“Ethics and integrity have always been core principles at Lockheed Martin, and that’s reflected in our value statements,” says Leo Mackay, vice president of Ethics and Business Conduct.
+“Ethics and integrity have always been core principles at Lockheed Martin, and that’s reflected in our value statements,” says Leo Mackay, vice president of Ethics and Sustainability.
 “Even if you didn’t know anything about our Code of Ethics and Business Conduct, if you followed the value statements - do what’s right, respect others and perform with excellence - you could come pretty close to how we would want you to act in any situation that involved an ethical judgment.”

 “One of the things that makes our program work,” Mackay says, “is that our ethics officers, in the field and at the business unit level, are embedded in the business.
 We attend business meetings and strategic planning sessions.
 We understand the businesses we support, and by participating at the business level we are able to close the gap between business and ethics.
 At Lockheed Martin, they’re the same thing.”